brinalesser/BattenVisionML/README.md

 │   ├── README.md               # Details on using the libplctag library

-├── Images                      # Images of battens to test code with

-├── Old                         # Badly documented older code used for quick tests
-                                  - left for reference ├── Videos                      # Videos of battens to test code with
+├── Images                      # Images of battens to test code with ├── Old                         # Previous versions or quick tests left for reference ├── Videos                      # Videos of battens to test code with

 ├── BackgroundRemovalTest.py    # Removes a settable background from a video